AlfaifyOsama/FTCAPP/TestingChecklist.md

 - [ ] The user is able to change his/her password with a minimum of 6 characters.
 - [ ] The user is able to write a bio with a maximum of 50 characters.
 - [ ] Pressing the buttons will go back to the previous screen.
+- [ ] Keyboard aware is implemented on all text fields.

 #### Events History
 - [ ] All events that the user has been to (Attendant or Organizor) will be shown.